37 Years Ago: Reba McEntire Earns Her First No. 1 Hit

 Earning back-to-back No. 1 singles gave McEntire the career boost she needed: In 1984, she won the ACM Award for Top Female Vocalist, as well as the CMA Award for Female Vocalist of the Year.
 She would go on to win both awards three more consecutive times, through 1987.

-McEntire included “Can’t Even Get the Blues” on several of her compilation albums, including The Best of Reba McEntire in 1985, Oklahoma Girl in 1994 and Reba #1s in 2005.
-The song is available for download on iTunes.
+McEntire included "Can't Even Get the Blues" on several of her compilation albums, including The Best of Reba McEntire in 1985, Oklahoma Girl in 1994 and Reba #1s in 2005.

 Reba McEntire Through the Years